Gurez Valley Kashmir: The Complete Travel Guide to Kashmir's Most Stunning Secret

 5Kanzalwan

-Gurez Valley has limited but good accommodation.
-The JKTDC Tourist Bungalow in Dawar is reliable and affordable (₹800–₹1,500/night).
-A few local homestays have emerged in recent years — more authentic and personally memorable.
-No luxury hotels exist here, which is part of the appeal.
+Gurez has limited but adequate accommodation.
+The JKTDC Tourist Bungalow in Dawar is reliable and affordable, with rates between 800 and 1,500 rupees per night.
+A few local homestays have emerged in recent years, and we genuinely recommend these -- they are more authentic, more personal, and you will eat home-cooked Dard food that you simply cannot get anywhere else.
+There are no luxury hotels here, and honestly, that is part of the appeal.
+You are not here for room service.

 Plan Your Kashmir Trip